Evolution of the Japanese Honey Bee

 The Roasting: Once the hornet has been swarmed, the Honey bees do something only science can answer.
 They begin to vibrate their wings by the hundred.
 This raises the temperature in the hive to 117 degrees Fahrenheit.
 The Honey bee can withstand temperatures of 118 degrees.
 Unfortunately, the Japanese hornet can only withstand 115 degrees.
 The hornet is slowly cooked alive.

-Back on the western front, Honey bees are not so lucky.
 Hornets and Wasps pose dangers not only to Honey bees, but to people as well.
 Infestations should be removed safely and effectively.
 Our specialists know the difference between bees and other stinging insects, and can recommend the best course of action, depending on the stinging insect near your home or business.
 Contact Western Exterminator today.